 - Place the onion in a food processor and use the pulse function to chop it finely.
 Remove and set aside.
 In the same food processor, add the tomatoes and chop into a rough purée.

 - Select the high Sauté setting on the Instant Pot.
 Once hot, add the oil and onions and sauté until the onions turn lightly golden, about 8 minutes.
 Add the garlic and ginger and sauté until the raw smell disappears, about 30 seconds.
 Deglaze the pan with 2 tbsp of water.
 Add the chicken and fry it until it changes color, about 5 minutes, deglazing the pan if it starts to stick to the bottom.
-Add the tomato, green chili pepper, salt, whole spices, and ground spices.
+Add the whole spices, ground spices, salt, green chili pepper, and tomato.
 Sauté for 1-2 minutes, then add the potatoes along with 1 cup of water, or more, depending on how much curry you want.
 Mix well.

 - Once safe to do so, open the lid and taste and adjust salt.
 Garnish with garam masala and cilantro.
 Stir gently as the potatoes will be very tender.
 Serve with rice, roti, or naan.